 Old school thinking is selling lightbulbs to the airport.
 Because the airport needs lightbulbs.

-Service thinking focus on the job to be done.
+Service thinking focuses on the job to be done.
 Schipol need to light up areas when the ambient light is not sufficient.
 They don’t really care if it is by filament lightbulb, led bulbs or whatever.

 The OECD’s report “Business Models For The Circular Economy: Opportunities And Challenges For Policy” identifies 5 business models common in the circular economy.